Why a double edge razor is technically better than a cartridge based razor system

 Nick is a wet-shaving enthusiast and men’s grooming expert.
 He is a football fanatic and supports Arsenal for his sins.
 He also loves playing cricket, darts, rugby, badminton, tennis and squash.
 Nick, 31, has been wet shaving for five years and says he would never go back to the "awful" electric shaver.
 He loves his trusty Merkur 33c Classic far too much!!
 Follow him on Twitter @nickgibbens

-- » Ask Aaron Q/A: Differences between a multi-bladed cartridge razor, a cut throat & safety razor
+- » Ask Aaron Q/A: The differences between Dorco ST300 & Dorco ST301 razor blades

 About The Shaving Shack